- An Enrolled Agent is a tax professional specializing in tax preparation, planning, and problem resolution.

 How does a person become an Enrolled Agent?

-The license is earned in one of two ways: (1) by passing a comprehensive two-day examination which covers all aspects of the IRS Tax Code relating to individuals, businesses, trusts, estates, and tax practice, or (2) by having worked at the IRS for five years in a position which regularly interpreted and applied the IRS Tax Code and its regulations.
-All candidates are subject to a rigorous background check conducted by the IRS.
+The license is earned in one of two ways: (1) by passing a comprehensive two-day, three-part special enrollment examination which covers all aspects of the IRS Tax Code relating to individuals, businesses, trusts, estates, and tax practice, or (2) by working for the IRS for five years in a position which involves interpreting and applying the IRS Tax Code and its regulations.
+All candidates are subject to a detailed background check conducted by the IRS.
 Linda earned the Enrolled Agent designation by successfully passing the two-day examination on her first attempt in 1996.

-What are the differences between Enrolled Agents and other tax professionals?
+What is the difference between an Enrolled Agent and another tax accountant?

-Why should I choose an Enrolled Agent who is a member of the National Association of Enrolled Agents (NAEA)?
+Why should I choose to work with an Enrolled Agent who is a member of the National Association of Enrolled Agents (NAEA)?

-The principal concern of the National Association of Enrolled Agents and its members is honest, intelligent, and ethical representation of the financial position of taxpayers before the IRS and state tax agencies.
-Members of NAEA must fulfill continuing professional education requirements that exceed the IRS’ required minimum.
-In addition, NAEA members adhere to a stringent Code of Ethics and Rules of Professional Conduct of the Association, as well as the Treasury Department’s Circular 230 regulations.
+The principal concern of the National Association of Enrolled Agents and its members is the honest, intelligent, and ethical representation of the financial position of taxpayers before the IRS and state tax agencies.
+Members of NAEA must fulfill continuing professional education requirements that exceed the IRS’ minimum requirements.
+In addition, NAEA members must follow a stringent Code of Ethics and Rules of Professional Conduct, as well as the U.S. Treasury Department’s Circular 230 regulations.
 NAEA members belong to a strong network of experienced, well-trained tax professionals who effectively represent their clients and work to make the IRS Tax Code fair and reasonably enforced.